CloudChi/FX-Framework/Introduction.md

 ### Modular Code
 > Does this go here?
-  - In most FileMaker Custom software, the developer is not encouraged to write modular software.
+>  - In most FileMaker Custom software, the developer is not encouraged to write modular software.
-  - Modular software requires:
+>  - Modular software requires:
-    - consistent method of passing parameters and reporting errors
+>    - consistent method of passing parameters and reporting errors
-    - options for handling context
+>    - options for handling context
-      - does the module report missing context?
+>      - does the module report missing context?
-      - does the module specify the context before proceeding?
+>      - does the module specify the context before proceeding?
-    - reduced/controlled dependencies that are easily repaired if broken while moving
+>    - reduced/controlled dependencies that are easily repointed

 ### Error-Handling
   - If Errors are consistent and informative, it leads to better code, because users can avoid common mistakes